 The transparency debate has been central to EPACA’s work, and it has always been our fundamental guiding principle.
 Over recent years, we have been instrumental in representing public affairs consultancies with the wider European Transparency Initiative (ETI).
-All members of EPACA are committed to the highest standards of integrity and believe that those same standards should apply to all lobbyists who aim to influence EU decision-making processes – such as NGOs, PA firms, companies, trade associations.
-As such, EPACA has been actively advocating to expand the EU Transparency Register’s scope and make it mandatory for over two years.
-On 15 December 2020, Parliament, Council and Commission reached a final political agreement on a mandatory transparency register, concluding a process of inter-institutional negotiations which were launched in April 2018.
-The inclusion of the Council in the agreement is an important step towards enhancing transparency in EU policy-making, and EPACA is happy to see that progress has been made.
+All members of EPACA are committed to the highest standards of integrity and believe that those same standards should apply to all lobbyists who aim to influence EU decision-making processes – such as NGOs, PA firms, companies, and trade associations.
+For several years, EPACA has cooperated with the Joint Transparency Register Secretariat to share views and insights from our members on the development of a Mandatory Transparency Register.
+Over the course of 2021, we have continued to do so, focusing in particular on the impact of the new IIA on the Mandatory Transparency Register on the EU public affairs sector.

 Advancing the professionalisation of the sector

-Whilst in can be easy to talk about big values, EPACA wants to give its members the opportunity to integrate these values into every aspect of our professional lives.
+EPACA actively works to give its members the opportunity and tools to integrate the values of transparency, ethics, and integrity into every aspect of our professional lives.

-To that end, and with a continuous focus on transparency, in 2020 we launched an online tool to educate our members’ newest staff on the do’s and don’ts prescribed by the EPACA Code of Conduct.
-This tutorial intends to bring written principles into practical acts and ensure the youngest generation builds an ethical approach to public affairs, and will be regularly updated in order to reflect the reality of the day.
-Similarly, we will be hosting an information session to ensure that our members have all the tools and understanding needed to properly update their registration and implement the requirements according to the new Mandatory Transparency Register guidelines.
+To that end, and with a continuous focus on transparency, we continue to focus on helping educate our members’ newest staff on the do’s and don’ts prescribed by the EPACA Code of Conduct.
+With our online tools, we aim to bring written principles into practical acts and ensure the youngest generation builds an ethical approach to public affairs, and the tools will be regularly updated in order to reflect the reality of the day.
+Recently EPACA developed an e-tool on stakeholder mappings, ensuring all our members’ staff – from interns to senior advisors – are aware of how to collect and process personal data while fully respecting the privacy of stakeholders at all times.

 As the PA sector is rapidly professionalising, at EPACA we also ensure our members are informed on the latest trends and debates, on a global level as well European – confronting our ideas with diverse ways of thinking and approaching public affairs.
 This is at the heart of events and workshops EPACA organises to enable sharing of insights on hot topics; creating opportunities to network and bring together a broader public of engaged professionals from the political and professional community.

-Last but not least, with the EPACA Academy we provide a wide range of state-of-the-art trainings for consultants of all experience levels.
+Over the course of the past year in particular, we have hosted information sessions to give our members all the tools needed to understand the implementation of the new Mandatory Transparency Register guidelines.
+We have recently focused on highlighting the work needed in terms of Diversity and Inclusion in the EU public affairs space, hosting several events on the topic and launching internal discussions to highlight the importance of the issue.
 EPACA provides both trainings on transparency-related topics and trainings focussed on skills.
 These skills-based workshops range from training junior consultants to build a career in public affairs consultancy to assisting the management in running a successful and innovative consultancy.

 Why join EPACA?

 In an age where transparency and ethics in the public arena are continuously under scrutiny, it is in the interest of public affairs consultancies to ensure that we and our employees abide by and are protected by accepted policies, codes, and regulations.
 EPACA is the only professional body at EU level representing the interests of public affairs consultancies.
-By becoming a member you will contribute to the promotion of our profession, and benefit from the opportunity to network with peers, confront ideas, and stay abreast of what matters to public affairs professionals in Brussels.
+Members contribute to the promotion of the public affairs profession and benefit from the opportunity to network with peers, exchange ideas, and stay abreast of what matters to public affairs professionals in Brussels.